A Cosmic Rhythm With Each Stroke Vijay Iyer & Wadada Leo Smith

 Mr. Smith's music for multi-ensembles has been performed since 1969.
 "Tabligh" for double-ensemble was performed by Golden Quartet and Classical Persian ensemble at Merkin Concert Hall (2006) and by Golden Quartet and Suleyman Erguner's Classical Turkish ensemble at Akbank Music Festival in Istanbul (2007).
 His largest work "Odwira" for 12 multi-ensembles (52 instrumentalists) was performed at California Institute of the Arts (March 1995).
 His Noh piece "Heart Reflections" was performed in Merkin Concert Hall, NY (November 1996).

-Booklet for A Cosmic Rhythm with Each Stroke
+Booklet for A Cosmic Rhythm With Each Stroke